julian-klode/lingolang/docs/permissions.md

 ```go
 var x /* @perm om */ *int
 ```
 It's a pointer, but the permission is only for a base.
 We can convert the default permission for the type (we'll discuss them later) to `om`, giving us a complete permission.
-And in the next section, we'll extend conversion to arbitrary prefixes of the permission graph.
+And in the next section, we'll extend conversion to arbitrary prefixes of a permission.

 Another major use case is ensuring consistency of rules, like: